- For Retailers

 The law does not require eating establishments to charge for paper bags at point of sale.

 Does everyone have to pay the bag charge?

 Yes, however the ordinance allows stores to decide how they handle customers participating in WIC and CalFresh/Supplemental Nutrition Assistance Program (SNAP) programs.
 The ordinance does not require a Store to impose a bag charge to those participating in SNAP and WIC, nor does it mandate a Store to give out free reusable or free recycled paper bags.
 Per SNAP and WIC program regulations (NOT the Authority’s Ordinance 2012-2 regulations), if a Store charges fees for bags, SNAP and WIC funds cannot be used to pay those fees.
 Customers should bring enough reusable bags needed to carry items purchased at the store.

 No, the State Board of Equalization (BOE) indicates that the charge on bags would not be subject to State sales tax.
 Please see this statement from the BOE.

 Who keeps the (minimum) 10 cents per bag?

-All proceeds from the sale of recycled paper bags and reusable bags are retained by the retailer with no restrictions on their use.
+All proceeds from the sale of recycled paper bags and reusable bags are retained by the retailer or eating establishment with no restrictions on their use.